18: 4 Steroid Omega-3 Benefits and Nutrition Facts

 The Nutritional Benefits of Fish Roe

-Fish roe is also loaded with vitamins and minerals, including vitamin B12, vitamin D, selenium, and iodine.
-These nutrients play a crucial role in various bodily functions, such as metabolism, immune system support, and thyroid function.
+Fish roe is rich in vitamins and minerals, including vitamin D, vitamin B12, selenium, and iodine.
+These nutrients play crucial roles in various bodily functions, such as immune function, energy production, and thyroid health.

 read more...